avrae/.github/community/alias-workshop-rules.md

 Any content that violates these rules and guidelines will be removed, and the creator(s) may be subject to restrictions.

 ## Unacceptable content for Public Content
+### Server Specific Creations
+Workshop content should be available for anyone to use, regardless of what server they're on.
+Code written specifically for one Discord server should not be published to the workshop; consider using an unlisted collection instead.
+Published collections that are written for one specific server or that include an invite link to the server it is meant for may be removed.

 ### Naming and Shaming
 We don't want to see one sided accusations or any other form of naming and shaming as part of any content.